Surajkumar88/Oneliner/README.md

 ## Features

-* Lightweight and simple to use in the command line.
+* Lightweight and simple tool to use in the command line🛠️.
 * Output can be shown in CLI, copied to a clipboard, or saved to file📥.
-* Formatting can be preserved in the output.
+* Formatting can be preserved in the output📋.

 ## Dependencies